-The news articles leading up to passage of the new tax law were ominous.
+The headlines leading up to passage of the new tax law were ominous.

 Changes requiring private equity and venture capital funds to hold investments longer to get a lower capital gains rate on carried interest — coupled with new caps on interest deductions — would create “prompt upheaval,” The Economist declared.

 Methods for valuing buyout targets would be disrupted.
 And a diminished appetite for financing deals with debt meant that “some of the ‘leverage’ will come out of leveraged buyouts,” The New York Times said.

 Even President Donald Trump acknowledged last November that his wealthy friends are “not so happy with me, but that’s OK.”
 He signed tax reform into law a few weeks later, on Dec.
 22, 2017.

 Some industry leaders worried that the tax reform law diluted key provisions that helped fuel the private equity boom in recent decades.